raspberrypilearning/flappy-parrot/en/step_6.md

 ## Make Flappy fly

-Next you will make Flappy flap upwards when you press the <kbd>space</kbd> bar.
-You'll need to time your taps to get through the gaps in the pipes.
+Now you will make Flappy flap upwards when you press the <kbd>space</kbd> bar.
+When you play the game, you have to time your taps to get Flappy through the gaps in the pipes.

 --- no-print ---